Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Description of the pulse sequence

+Block $D$ probes the important information on the effect of decoherence over the amplitudes and coherence spectra.
+The action of each $D$ block is to suspend the free-evolution under the secular dipolar Hamiltonian during $\tau$.
+Its effect is to `undo' the reversible evolution and thus disclose the irreversible effect of decoherence.
+The consequences of the irreversible mechanisms on the signal become observable by incrementing the duration of block $D$.
 We use two different schemes for the reversed dynamics to ensure that the results are independent of the particular experimental strategy.
-Some compounds were studied with the MREV8 sequence \cite{mansf71,Rhim73:58,Rhim73:59,SegZam2013}, schematized in \fig{FigPaper_MPulsos_JBRT}(b) and other with the `magic-sandwich' (MS) sequence \cite{RhimPV70,RhimPV71,RhimK71,RhimK72,nielsen97,gonzalez11} (see \fig{FigPaper_MPulsos_JBRT}(c)).
-Each sequence offers particular advantages: MREV can be both used with a continuous variation of the time $\tau_1$ or by concatenating blocks of this sequence \cite{SegZam2013}, so allowing a thorough scan of the decoherence time; MS involves less (although longer) pulses, and is consequently less vulnerable to errors in the pulse settings.
+That is, block $D$ may either be the MREV8 sequence \cite{SegZam13,mansf71,RhimEV73:58,RhimEV73:59}, schematized in \fig{fig:Puls}(b), or the `magic-sandwich' (MS) sequence \cite{GzzSegZam11,RhimPW70,RhimPW71,RhimK71,RhimK72,nielsen97}, described in \fig{fig:Puls}(c).
+Each strategy offers particular advantages: MREV8 can be both used with a continuous variation of the time $\tau_1$ or by concatenating blocks of this sequence \cite{SegZam13}, allowing a thorough scan of the decoherence time.
+MS involves less (although longer) pulses, and is consequently less vulnerable to errors in the pulse settings.
+After the $D$ block there is a free-evolution period driven by $\op{U}_S(t)\op{U}_{SE}(t)$.
+By varying its length $t$ in $N_t$ experiments the observed signal encodes the frequency content given by the evolution $\op{U}_S(t)$, under the dipole-dipole Hamiltonian.

-In summary, \fig{FigPaper_MPulsos_JBRT}(a) illustrates the whole experiment, where a set of sequences at different refocusing times $\tau$ are vertically arranged in order to imitate the bidimensional disposition chosen to show the experimental results (see \sect{subse:QED_ExpSetMeas}).
-Each row represents the set of $N_t \times N_{\varphi}$ experiments needed to calculate the spectra of all the encoded coherences (where $N_t$ is the number of steps of $t$ and $N_{\varphi}$ the number of phase steps in the read pulse).
-The next sections contain a derivation of the output signals of this experiment and the interpretation of the corresponding spectra in the framework of the theory of open quantum systems.
+In summary, \fig{fig:Puls}(a) illustrates the whole experiment, where a set of sequences at different refocusing times $\tau$ are vertically arranged in order to imitate the two-dimensional disposition chosen to show the experimental results (see \sect{se:QED_ExpSetMeas}).
+Each row represents the set of $N_t \times N_{\varphi}$ experiments needed to calculate the spectra of all the encoded coherences (where $N_{\varphi}$ the number of phase steps in the read pulse).